 New Castle, Delaware

-Like most online behavioral psychology degree programs, Wilmington University’s bachelor of science in behavioral science includes fundamental courses in psychology and sociology.
+Wilmington University’s online bachelor of science in behavioral science includes fundamental courses in psychology and sociology.
 Unlike many programs, it includes courses in cultural anthropology, economics, and public speaking for a well-rounded education that stresses interpersonal relations and practical applications of specialized knowledge.
-The school also offers additional certification classes in child advocacy, conflict resolution, criminal justice, and non-profit management that can enhance and help tailor an online behavioral psychology degree for a specific career.
+The school also offers additional certification classes in child advocacy, conflict resolution, criminal justice, and non-profit management.
+These courses can enhance or tailor a student’s behavioral science degree online program toward their desired career.

-For most incoming freshman, the 127-unit BS in behavioral science program will take four years to complete, with many general education and elective courses wrapping up in the first two years of study.
-Upper division major classes take place the following two years, with students encouraged to complete an internship during senior year.
-Internships happen through the school’s Community and Academic Partnerships (CAP)/Co-op Program, which pairs undergraduates with participating community partners, giving students an opportunity to gain practical experience in their field of study in exchange for college credit.
+For most incoming freshman, the 127-unit BS in behavioral science degree program will take four years to complete.
+Many general education and elective courses are completed in the first two years of study.
+Upper division major classes take place the following two years; the program encourages students to complete an internship during their senior year.
+Internships happen through the school’s Community and Academic Partnerships (CAP)/Co-op Program.
+The program pairs undergraduates with participating community partners to give students the opportunity to gain practical experience in their field of study in exchange for college credit.
 A total of six units (or two classes) can be satisfied through the CAP program.

-Students who do well in their bachelor’s in behavioral psychology online classes (earning a 3.5 GPA or higher), with interest in earning a graduate degree, are eligible for the university’s Applied Family Science accelerated program.
+If a student does well in their bachelor’s in behavioral science degree online classes (earning a 3.5 GPA or higher), then they are eligible for the university’s Applied Family Science accelerated program.
 This service students to gain a head start on earning a master’s degree by taking graduate-level courses before the completion of their bachelor’s degree.

 Wilmington University is regionally accredited by the Middle States Commission of Higher Education (MSCHE).

 What are the Advantages of a Behavioral Science Education?